BullMQ

 Fail job when manual rate-limit

-When we set our queue as rate limited and it's being reprocessed, attempts check is ignored as this case is not considered as a real Error, but in case you want to consider the max attempt as an error you can do the following:
+When a job is rate limited using Worker.RateLimitError and tried again, the attempts check is ignored, as rate limiting is not considered a real error.
+However, if you want to manually check the attempts and avoid retrying the job, you can do the following:

 import { Worker, UnrecoverableError } from 'bullmq';